A Lot or a Little?

 Parents Need to Know

-Roman Polanski's CHINATOWN is a visually lavish trip back into the hardboiled detective genre.
+Roman Polanski's film is a visually lavish trip back into the hardboiled detective genre.
 The gorgeous costumes and harsh lighting help to capture the seediness lurking behind legitimate society in 1930s Los Angeles.
 The Academy of Motion Pictures Arts and Sciences recognized the film with Oscar nominations in major performance, design, and technical categories.
 Robert Towne (Shampoo, Mission: Impossible) ultimately brought home the Academy Award for his original screenplay.
 (The writing process had been a contentious one, as Towne had originally planned for a happy ending.)
 The film was intended to be the first of a trilogy, about the water company, gas company, and a freeway project respectively.
 Ultimately, only one sequel (The Two Jakes) found its way into production; Nicholson would go on to direct and star in that film.